- Canary Islands

-The Roque de los Muchachos Observatory is known as the second best location for optical and infrared astronomy in the northern hemisphere, after Mauna Kea Observatory in Hawaii.
-The low light pollution in La Palma make it the perfect place for stargazing and although the observatory is primarily used by scientist in research, the place is open for visitors, depending on the weather conditions.
+The Roque de los Muchachos Observatory is known as the second-best location for optical and infrared astronomy in the northern hemisphere, after Mauna Kea Observatory in Hawaii.
+The low light pollution in La Palma makes it the perfect place for stargazing and although the observatory is primarily used by scientists in research, the place is open for visitors, depending on the weather conditions.

 A visit to the Observatory usually lasts between 70 and 90 minutes and you do need to make a booking first with one of the approved tour companies.
 Night tours are not allowed at the observatory.